zd87/masterpiece/README.md

 ```
 npm install -g @vue/cli
 ```
-- To launch the app from a console, go inside the "front" folder and run:
+- To launch the app from a console, go inside the "front" directory and run:
 ```
 npm run serve
 ```